SDGforskning/sdg-strings/SDG05_query_action_WoS.md

   ("reproductive health*" OR "sexual health*" OR "family planning" OR "planned pregnan*" OR "safe pregnan*" OR "safe child birth$" OR "contracept*" OR "abortion$" OR "infertil*" OR "harmful practice$" OR "harmful traditional practice$" OR (("reproduct*" OR "sex*" OR "STI") NEAR/5 ("education" OR "inform*" OR "health literacy" or "counsel*"))
   )
   NEAR/15
-      ("health equity" OR "equity in health*" OR "health for all" OR "health promotion"" OR
+      ("health equity" OR "equity in health*" OR "health for all" OR "health promotion" OR
         (
           ("access*" OR "right$" OR "coverage"